Trio Student Support Services

 About Student Support Services

-Student Support Services is a federally funded TRiO program designed to provide specific activities and services.
+Student Support Services (SSS) is a federally funded TRiO program designed to provide specific activities and services.
 Qualifying students are in need of academic support and meet at least one, if not more, specific criteria.
 For more information about Student Support Services and other TRiO programs visit U.S. Department of Education TRiO.APPLY NOW

 - Three Advising Sessions Each Semester